virtualmason/soar-above/user-stories.md

 ## User ##

 As a user, I want a dedicated page that displays all of the information about each bird, in order to learn more about them.

-As a user, I want each section on the information page to dynamically display information, in order to increase the flow of the page.
+  - Must have images of all birds from the quiz

+  - Must have dynamic information (summary) displayed when user hovers over it

+  - Must include a sound player with the appropriate sound for each bird

+  - Must have a sidebar with filtering capabilities for the birds displayed on the page

 ## Developer ##

 As a developer, I want a random question or bird sound to appear each time on the quiz, in order to give the user a unique experience each time.

+  - Order of appearance must be completely random, and function the same as before

 As a developer, I want a visually appealing site in order to make the user experience better and showcase my abilities as a designer.

+  - Each page must follow the style guide